 Craig is a 30 year-old, sun-loving, rum-drinking Floridian, Phuketan, and most recently Koh Chang-ian, as well as the face behind Vagabond Disposition.
-He has called the Land of Smiles his home for about 5 years on and off, coming and going between vagabonding journeys throughout East and Southeast Asia, as well as Western Mexico and Europe.
+He has called the Land of Smiles his home for about 6 years on and off, coming and going between vagabonding journeys throughout East and Southeast Asia, as well as Western Mexico and Europe.
 He enjoys a competitive game of disc golf when he can find a course, as well as a laid-back match of Bocce with spirits in hand.
 Craig wouldn’t go anywhere without his beloved ukulele and will jump on a drum set any chance he gets.
 His odd sense of humor is fortunately often appreciated by his peers, as well as his students.
 In addition to teaching online, Craig also runs his own Etsy business designing and selling vagabond merch (as well as shirts and items in other niche themes), and also embraces and indulges in trading crypto.

 My name is Craig O’Brien, and my spirit is one of vagabond disposition.